-Failure Event Number Failure Event Failure Intervals for the Combustion Turbine and associated Steam Turbine amount that is greater than or equal to its minimum loading point for the duration of its extended pre-dispatch operational commitment , where that extension period is outside of the pseudo-unit's binding pre-dispatch advisory schedule issued at the time of start-up notice minimum loading point , until the end of the pseudo-unit's extended pre- dispatch operational commitment .
-6 The pseudo-unit switches to single cycle mode after it is committed by the pre-dispatch calculation engine in combined cycle mode Combustion Turbine Generation Unit: from the first metering interval where the energy offer has increased or the combustion turbine generation unit has a real- time schedule less than its minimum loading point, until the last metering interval of the pseudo-unit's binding pre-dispatch advisory schedule issued at the time of start-up notice.
-Steam Turbine Generation Unit: from the first metering interval where the pseudo-unit has switched to single cycle mode, until the last metering interval of the pseudo-unit's binding pre- dispatch advisory schedule issued at the time of start-up notice.
+Failure Event Number Failure Event Failure Intervals for the Combustion Turbine and associated Steam Turbine has a real-time schedule less than its minimum loading point, until the last metering interval of the pseudo-unit's binding pre-dispatch advisory schedule issued at the time of start-up notice.
+Steam Turbine ResourceGeneration Unit: • from the first metering interval where the pseudo-unit has switched to single cycle mode, until the last metering interval of the pseudo-unit's binding pre-dispatch advisory schedule issued at the time of start-up notice.

-When a steam turbine generation unit experiences a generator failure, the steam turbine generation unit failure intervals will be determined as the set of contiguous failure metering intervals starting with earliest failed metering interval of the pseudo-unit that failed and ending with the latest metering interval of the pseudo-unit that failed.
+When a steam turbine resourcegeneration unit experiences a generator failure, the steam turbine resourcegeneration unit failure intervals will be determined as the set of contiguous failure metering intervals starting with earliest failed metering interval of the pseudo-unit that failed and ending with the latest metering interval of the pseudo-unit that failed.